 In recent years, additional HLA associations have been identified, including HLA B*3101 and HLA B*1511 with carbamazepine, although not restricted to SJS and TEN and more likely relevant for milder types of cutaneous adverse reactions; HLA B*5801 with allopurinol (mainly in Chinese but also in 55% of Europeans with SJS/TEN); HLA B*38 with sulfamethoxazole or lamotrigine; and HLA B*73 with oxicam-NSAIDs.
 The exact role these HLAs play in the development of SJS and TEN is not fully understood.

 The exact, underlying mechanisms that lead to the symptoms of SJS and TEN are not fully understood.
 It is unknown how individual drugs specifically cause the symptoms of the disorder.
 Researchers believe that the immune system intervenes in the process of breaking down (metabolizing) the drug to which the body is reacting.
 The improper immune response against the drug results in damage to healthy cells of the body.
-Keratinocytes, which are the precursor cells that develop into skin cells, are affected in these disorders and are destroyed during the disease process.
+Keratinocytes, which are the precursor cells that develop within the five layers of the outer skin (epidermis), are affected in these disorders and are destroyed during the disease process.
 Keratinocytes are the major cell of the outer layer of the skin (epidermis) and they stick (adhere) together to form the barrier that is the epidermis and they serve as an anchor to the underlying skin layer (dermis).
 One theory suggests that improper activation of certain white blood cells (T-cells) ultimately leads to keratinocyte death (apoptosis) although the exact method how is unknown.
 Keratinocyte death, in turn, causes the epidermis to become damaged and pull away (detach) from the underlying layers of the skin.
-Certain substances that are known to regulate (mediate) cell death such as FasL, granulysin, and annexin A1 have also been proposed as possible playing a role in the development of SJS and TEN.
-Studies have shown that granulysis is the most important molecule in widespread keratinocyte death.
+Certain substances that are known to regulate (mediate) cell death such as FasL, granulysin, and annexin A1 have also been proposed as probably playing a role in the development of SJS and TEN.
+Studies have shown that granulysin is the most important molecule in widespread keratinocyte death.

 SJS and TEN can affect individuals of any age including children, but the incidence is much higher in the elderly population.
 Individuals of every race and ethnicity can develop these disorders.
 Some reports suggests that females are affected slightly more often than males.
 The incidence is western societies is 1-2 per 1,000,000 million people in the general population.
 These adverse reactions usually do not occur again, unless the culprit drug is taken again, but even then often not.